myjavabean/DS-Class/README.md

-Do chicken burritos more often have black beans or pinto beans?

 Make a list of all of the CSV or TSV files in the [our class repo] (https://github.com/ga-students/DS-SEA-3). repo (using a single command).
 You will be working on your local repo on your laptop.
 Think about how wildcard characters can help you with this task.